nemonical/freenet-scaffold/README.md

 # Freenet Scaffold

-`freenet-scaffold` is a lightweight utility crate that underpins Freenet contract development.
+`freenet-scaffold` is a lightweight utility crate designed to make Freenet contract development easier.
 It exposes the
 [`ComposableState` trait](https://github.com/freenet/freenet-scaffold/blob/main/src/lib.rs) and a handful of helpers (e.g., a fast non‑cryptographic hash).